MicrosoftDocs/entra-docs/docs/identity/monitoring-health/concept-scenario-health.md

 **Service level agreement (SLA) attainment**:

-- Tenant-level monitoring and diagnostics for key Microsoft Entra ID scenarios.
+- Tenant-level user authentication availability for Microsoft Entra ID.

 **Scenario monitoring (preview)**:

+- Monitoring and diagnostics for key Microsoft Entra ID scenarios.
 - Proactive alerts when a potential issue or failure condition is detected.
 - Reduce time to detection and support issue resolution.
 - Actionable and prescriptive guidance for every alert.